Problems in Transit

 Symptoms are nausea, vomiting, sweating, and dizziness.

 Preventive measures include moderating intake of food, fluids, and alcohol, fixing the eyes on a stationary object or on the horizon, lying down and keeping the eyes closed, and getting some fresh air.
-A scopolamine patch or an antihistamine may be helpful, especially if taken before travel.
-However, these drugs can cause drowsiness, dry mouth, confusion, falls, and other problems in the elderly.
+A scopolamine patch or an antihistamine (such as cyclizine, dimenhydrinate, diphenhydramine, or meclizine) may be helpful, especially if taken before travel.
+However, these drugs can cause drowsiness, dry mouth, confusion, falls, and other problems in older people.

 Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli).
 Some blood clots in the legs do not cause symptoms, whereas others cause cramping, swelling, and color changes of the calves and feet.
 Pulmonary emboli are much more serious than blood clots in the legs.
 People may first develop a sensation of not feeling well, followed by shortness of breath, chest pain, or fainting.
 Pulmonary emboli are sometimes fatal.